Steering and handling diagnostic guide

 Road camber

-Some roads naturally slope, but the car should not pull strongly everywhere.
+UK roads often slope left for drainage, but the car should not pull strongly everywhere.

 Steering fault

-Steering rack or linkage wear can affect control.
+Track rod ends, steering rack play or linkage wear can affect control and tracking accuracy.

 Car pulls left or right when braking